pagkly/Zed/Investopedia4/Racketeering Definition.md

 ### What Are Examples of Racketeering?

 Racketeering can take many forms.
-Murder, money laundering, financial and economic crimes, kidnapping, sexual exploitation of children, bribery, robbery, cyber extortion, and drug crimes are examples of racketeering.
+Murder, [[Money Laundering|money laundering]], financial and economic crimes, kidnapping, sexual exploitation of children, bribery, robbery, cyber extortion, and drug crimes are examples of racketeering.

 ### What Does RICO Stand For?